Edirom/Edirom-Online/README.md

 After the environment has been setup (which may take several minutes) the Edirom Online is available at:

 [http://localhost:8089/](http://localhost:8089/)

+If it does not show up directly, try a reload of the page.

 **Step 5**: Stop Edirom Online.